Haru's Curse

 Haru's Curse (春の呪い, Haru no Noroi) is a Japanese manga series written and illustrated by Asuka Konishi.
-It was serialized in Ichijinsha's Monthly Comic Zero Sum magazine from November 2015 to November 2016.
+It was serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum from November 2015 to November 2016.
 A six-episode live-action television drama adaptation aired from May to June 2021.

+Synopsis

+After the death of her younger sister Haru, Natsumi begins dating her arranged fiancé Togo, and asks him to take her to the places he and Haru had visited while together.
+After dating Togo, Natsumi starts to feel guilt over Haru's death.